SIRIM

-SIRIM Berhad, formerly known as the Standard and Industrial Research Institute of Malaysia (SIRIM), is a corporate organisation owned wholly by the Malaysian Government, under the Minister of Finance Incorporated.
-It has been entrusted by the Malaysian Government to be the national organisation for standards and quality, and as a promoter of technological excellence in the Malaysian industry.
+SIRIM Berhad, formerly known as the Standard and Industrial Research Institute of Malaysia (SIRIM), is a corporate organization owned wholly by the Malaysian Government, under the Ministry of Trade and Industry (MITI).
+It has been entrusted by the Malaysian Government to be the national organization for standards and quality and as a promoter of technological excellence in the Malaysian industry.
 The main headquarters is located in Shah Alam, Selangor.

-The organization came into operation on 1 September 1996 via corporatisation scheme of standards and industrial research institute.
+The organization came into operation on 1 September 1996 via a corporatization scheme of standards and industrial research institute.